jacobfan/onboarding_liszt/github.md

 * Join Github at <https://github.com/join>, make sure to check the verification email in your mail box.
 * Give the fresh `username` to your team lead, who will help to give the access to the ongoing project (usually a private repo).

+## Git

+Git is the tool we use to manage all the source code, sometimes documents are even included, it is easier to be kept sync with the code base.

 ## Issues

 All the tasks, bug reports, feature enhancements could be an issue.
 Which is a thread to record everything including dicussion and decisions of a feature.
-Even though some features might become `invalid`, some bugs `wontfix` in the end, all those information worth to be recorded.
+Even though some features might become `invalid`, some bugs become `wontfix` in the end, all those information worth to be recorded.

 ## Wiki

 Wiki is like the wikipedia for the project knowledge.
-It supports editing in a very efficient format, like `markdown` which we use all the time.
+It supports editing in several very efficient formats, eg: `markdown` which we use the most.

-## Git

-Git is the tool we use to manage all the source code, sometimes documents are included which is easier to be kept sync with the code base.